 Incorrect: Jeane vai ir ao parque mais tarde.

-There is no “a” between the verb Ir and the main verb!
+In Portuguese, there is no “a” between the verb Ir and the main verb when you are using the future tense in Portuguese with the verb Ir.
 Did you notice that?
-Your auto-pilot will go crazy wanting to say this “a”.
+Your auto-pilot will go crazy wanting to say the “a”.

 The secret to speaking a new language comfortably is practice, practice, practice.

-Street Smart Brazil has amazing instructors who are well trained to help you advance your Portuguese.
+Street Smart Brazil offers one-on-one Portuguese lessons via video meetings.
 Book a Trial Lesson with us to get started.

 Translate the following sentences to Portuguese.
 The answers are below.